-The biggest selling point of the smith machine is the fact that it offers a lot of safety features.
-It might sound obvious, but this should be one of the points you look at when selecting equipment.
-A smith machine allows you to push yourself to your absolute limits no matter where you are and know that you can do it securely.
+The biggest selling point of the Smith machine is that it offers many safety features.
+It will allow you to push yourself to your absolute limits without compromising safety.
 If your muscles fail you, or you just want to see what you’re capable of, you can do it without having to worry about dropping the weights or injuring yourself.
 The motion range is a little limited because of the way this machine works.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.